TheodorBeskow/City-Viewer/README.md

 ## Water height Simulation

-This project uses this height map.
+This project uses this height map to get the height of the world in diffrent locations.
 ![height map](images/HeightMapDemo.PNG)

 <!-- https://github.com/Jorl17/open-elevation/blob/master/docs/host-your-own.md -->

-The data should already be added to the unity project but if not you will have to manually copy  the **Countries** folder to the **Assets** folder in unity.
+The data should already be added to the unity project but if not, you will have to manually copy  the **Countries** folder in to the **Assets** folder in unity.
 To start the simulation you can just press play and use the scroller to change the water level.

 ## Problems